Ab-i Istada: Description

 In modern times the lake has been reported to have a surface area of 130 km2, although it dries out periodically.
 It is very shallow, not exceeding 12 ft in depth.
 There are two small islands near the lake's southeastern shore, Loya ghundai (2500 m2) and Kuchney ghundai (500 m2).
 The water is highly alkaline and mass die-offs of freshwater fish from the Ghazni River sometimes occur.

 The main inflows into Ab-i Istada are the Ghazni, Sardeh and Nahara Rivers, which drain into it from the northeast.
 The watershed draining into the lake covers 17252 km2 and was home to over 1.8 million people in 2003.
 Three sets of raised beaches surrounding the lake have been noted at 2–3 m, 6–7 m and 9–10 m above the normal lake level.
 At high water levels, the lake is known to overflow into the Lora River, a tributary of the Arghistan River, through two channels on the south side of the lake, Akasi Mandeh and Sekva Mandeh.
 A groundwater connection between the lake and the Lora drainage has been suggested.

 Settlement

-Historically the area around the lake was unpopulated, although nomads from Kandahar visited it in the summer.
+Historically the area around the lake was unpopulated, although nomads from nearby regions visited it in the summer.
 More recently, the Tarakai have settled near the lake: in 2003 there were eight villages within 10 km with a total population of approximately 5000.
 Economic activities around the lake include trapping of saker and peregrine falcons, grazing and collection of fuel wood.